PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 ![memory continous linear](/Assets/memory_continuous_linear.png)

 Memory is usually layed out in a grid of bytes.
 Each byte having 8 bits of data in it.
+You should think of addresses being a ***number to a specific byte***.
+Although we often represent memory as a grid since that is more space efficient.

 ![memory grid](/Assets/memory_grid.png)

-You should still think of addresses being a number even though we are using a grid to represent memory, it is just a bunch of switches in sets of 8 bits (in our case a byte looks like a square block) on after the other, although we put them in rows since that is much more space efficient.
+Even though we think of memory as a "grid", addresses are still a number to a specific byte.s

 ![memory wrap around](/Assets/memory_wrap_around.png)